top of page

 LHC

 This is a re-parameterization of existing experimental data, not a new particle claim.
-The alignment is empirical-numerical, based on mapping observed frequencies and decay distributions onto a geometric hierarchy.
+The alignment is based on mapping observed frequencies and decay distributions onto a geometric hierarchy.
 Reframing constants and mass distributions as natural outcomes of higher-dimensional coherence rather than arbitrary inputs.

-Coherence Ladder and Decay Mapping
+Coherence Ladder and Decay Mapping Sample

-This page presents a quantitative validation framework for the Dimensional Memorandum (DM) using Large Hadron Collider (LHC) data.
 Measured particle masses and decay frequencies align with a log-linear coherence ladder, consistent with DM’s nested geometric structure across ρ (3D), Ψ (4D), and Φ (5D) domains.
 DM reinterprets particle decays as coherence cascades along the s-axis, where mass, frequency, and decay rates correspond to discrete coherence depths.

 1. Log-Linear Coherence Ladder